-Also called Terézváros, it is the 6th district, on the Pest side, that you should to choose for your stay in Budapest if you want to visit the Opera, Andrássy Avenue (which is characterised by its neo-Renaissance buildings and its artistic architecture), the House of Terror (a museum dedicated to the periods of dictatorship that Hungary experienced during the 20th century, including of course the totalitarian Nazi period) and West train station.
+The 6th district – also called Terézváros – on the Pest side, is a great place to stay in Budapest if you want to visit the Opera, Andrássy Avenue (known for its neo-Renaissance facades and its artistic architecture), the House of Terror – a museum dedicated to the periods of dictatorship that Hungary experienced during the 20th century, including of course the totalitarian Nazi period -, and the Western Railway Station.

-As in the 5th district, in the 6th district you can go from a political institution to a cultural or historical monument, an unusual bar or a majestic Square while you stroll about on a sunny day.
+As in the 5th district, the 6th district offers an eclectic range of things to do and see, from political institutions to cultural or historical monuments, unusual bars or a majestic Square where you can stroll about on a sunny day.
 At the north-east end of the district, you can go and enjoy Városliget Park, which is located in the 14th district.
-There’s something for every taste and budget.
+In short: there’s something for every taste and budget in Terézváros.

 Erzsébetváros, the 7th district